Aliases for RGS1 Gene

-RGS1 (Regulator Of G-Protein Signaling 1) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include GTPase activator activity and calmodulin binding.
-An important paralog of this gene is RGS18.
+RGS1 (Regulator Of G Protein Signaling 1) is a Protein Coding gene.
+Diseases associated with RGS1 include Griscelli Syndrome, Type 3 and Vertical Talus, Congenital.
+Among its related pathways are G-AlphaQ Signaling and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include GTPase activator activity and calmodulin binding.
+An important paralog of this gene is RGS3.

 Regulates G protein-coupled receptor signaling cascades, including signaling downstream of the N-formylpeptide chemoattractant receptors and leukotriene receptors (PubMed:10480894).
 Inhibits B cell chemotaxis toward CXCL12 (By similarity).
 Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits thereby driving them into their inactive GDP-bound form (PubMed:10480894, PubMed:18434541).